jessel7527/github-tutorial/README.md

 ---
 ## Initial Setup
+You need to create a github account by typing in a username, confirm your created account by adding your email and enter a passoword.
 First, the user need to create a new directory first in the IDE.
 Using "mkdir (whatever)" After you create the directory then the user can intialize the folder
 In order to intiliaze the directory you need "git init" to initialize the file Afterward you can create a file by "touch (a files name)"

 ---
 ## Repository Setup